Marcus Marius Gratidianus: Twice praetor

-Gratidianus had an unusual second praetorship, possibly as a "consolation prize" granted him when his faction decided to back the younger Marius and Papirius Carbo for the consulship of 82.
-Although his ambitions were known and his qualifications far exceeded those of his cousin, Gratidianus probably never made a formal announcement of his candidacy for the consulship, and is assumed to have stepped aside for the sake of the unity of the populares.
+Gratidianus had an unusual second praetorship, possibly as a "consolation prize" granted him when the Cinnans decided to back the younger Marius and Gnaeus Papirius Carbo for the consulship of 82.
+Although his ambitions were known and his qualifications far exceeded those of his cousin, Gratidianus probably never made a formal announcement of his candidacy for the consulship, and is assumed to have stepped aside for the sake of the Cinnans' unity.
 The more likely candidates from their party would have been Gratidianus and Quintus Sertorius; the political snub evidently contributed to the latter's secession in Spain.
 The dates for Gratidianus' praetorships are arguable; T.R.S.
 Broughton gives 86 and 84, but the timing of the currency reform makes 85 a more secure date, with the second term in 84, 83, or 82.

 Sacrificial death

 During the closing violence of the civil war, Gratidianus was tortured and killed.
-His fate under Sulla's dictatorship was never in doubt; his death was non-negotiable.
+A death, if Sulla were victorious, was likely never in doubt.
 Details vary and proliferate in their brutality over time.
 Cicero and Sallust offer the earliest accounts, but the works in which these survive are fragmentary.

-Cicero described his cousin's murder in a speech during his candidacy for the consulship in 64 BC, nearly two decades after the fact.
+Cicero described his cousin's murder in the speech In Toga Candida delivered during Cicero's candidacy for the consulship in 64 BC, nearly two decades after the fact.
 He had been a young man in his twenties at the time of the killing, and possibly an eyewitness.
 What is known of this speech, and thus Cicero's version of the events, depends on notes provided by the first-century grammarian Asconius.
 By chance, the surviving quotations from Cicero name neither the victim nor the executioner; these are supplied by Asconius.
 One of Cicero's purposes in the speech was to smear his rivals, among them Catiline, whose participation in the crime Cicero asserted repeatedly throughout.
-The orator claimed that Catiline cut off Gratidianus' head, and carried it through the city from the Janiculum to the Temple of Apollo, where he delivered it to Sulla "full of soul and breath."
+The orator claimed that Catiline cut off Gratidianus' head, and carried it through the city from the Janiculum to the Temple of Apollo, where he delivered it to Sulla "full of soul and breath".

-A fragment from Sallust's Histories omits mention of Catiline in describing the death: Gratidianus "had his life drained out of him piece by piece, in effect: his legs and arms were first broken, and his eyes gouged out."
+A fragment from Sallust's Histories omits mention of Catiline in describing the death: Gratidianus "had his life drained out of him piece by piece, in effect: his legs and arms were first broken, and his eyes gouged out".
 A more telling omission is that the execution of Gratidianus is not among Sallust's allegations against Catiline in his Bellum Catilinae ("The War of Catiline").
 Sallust's description of the death, however, influenced those of Livy, Valerius Maximus, Seneca, Lucan, and Florus, with the torture and mutilation varied and amplified.
-Although B.A.
-Marshall argued that the versions of Cicero and Sallust constituted two different traditions, and that only Cicero implicated Catiline, other scholars have found no details in the two Late Republican accounts that are mutually exclusive or that exculpate Catiline.
+Although B. A. Marshall argued that the versions of Cicero and Sallust constituted two different traditions, and that only Cicero implicated Catiline, other scholars have found no details in the two Late Republican accounts that are mutually exclusive or that exculpate Catiline.